The commemorative plaque marking the8th centennial of the Montpellier University of Medicine

 In the historical classification of universities, Montpellier is one of the four so-called “spontaneously founded” universities, as it was among the first to receive its founding legal charter in the13th century, following a period of teaching in the12th century!

-These four universities were Bologna and Oxford for law, and Paris for theology and the liberal arts (grammar, rhetoric, and dialectic—in short, language and philosophy—; arithmetic, geometry, astronomy, and music—the mathematical sciences—; the liberal arts are considered the core subjects of high school).
-Medicine was the last discipline to be elevated to university status, perhaps because it focuses on the body and the individual, whereas law focuses on the collective and society, and theology, philosophy, and mathematics on spirituality and the universal.
+These four universities were Bologna and Oxford for law, and Paris for theology and the liberal arts (grammar, rhetoric, dialectic—in short, language and philosophy—; arithmetic, geometry, astronomy, music—the mathematical sciences—; the liberal arts are considered the core subjects of high school).
+Medicine was the last discipline to be elevated to university status, perhaps because it focuses on the body and the individual, whereas law focuses on the collective and society, and theology, philosophy, and mathematics focus on spirituality and the universal.

 Continuous operation spanning more than 800 years